What is the AAWC Global Volunteers program?

 Each site has been or will be evaluated by an individual or team from AAWC.
 These are known as “site assessments.”
 Each program also has a North America-based Program Director who is responsible for ensuring that volunteers are briefed about program goals and objectives.
 The HVO staff coordinates dates and ensures that all orientation materials are made available to the volunteers.
 Additionally, each site will have an on-site coordinator who is responsible for organizing volunteer teams, and providing scheduling, orientation, country and health information.
 Site visits and arrangements have been completed in several locations.
 The goal of the AAWC Global Volunteers is to have many more sites available through our partnership with HVO in the coming years.
 Click here to access information from HVO about the sites that are currently running wound and lymphedema programs and the specific needs at each site.

 Can new site locations in need of wound care education and training be suggested to the AAWC Global Volunteers for development?

 Absolutely!
 The AAWC Global Volunteers encourages individuals and corporations to suggest sites in developing nations that meet the criteria established by HVO.
 The site must be dedicated to the care of the urban and rural poor and not-for-profit enterprises.

-Will the AAWC Global Volunteers provide teaching materials for volunteer

-    preparation and on site teaching?
+Will the AAWC Global Volunteers provide teaching materials for volunteer preparation and on site teaching?

 Yes.
-Educational material has been developed to prepare the volunteer in the

-    broad aspects of tropical wound assessment and treatment.
-A flexible,

-    constantly revised, teaching outline will be provided.
-Each volunteer is

-    encouraged to use the AAWC Global Volunteers template educational material

-    and adapt this to their own presentation.
-Look for educational opportunities

-    at the annual SAWC meeting.
+Educational material has been developed to prepare the volunteer in the broad aspects of tropical wound and edema/lymphedema assessment and treatment.
+A flexible, constantly revised, teaching outline will be provided.
+Each volunteer is encouraged to use the AAWC Global Volunteers template educational material and adapt this to their own presentation.
+Look for educational opportunities at the annual SAWC meeting.